iminoalt/windows-dui-docs/README.md

 # Windows 7+ DirectUI Documentation

 DirectUI is a (private) WPF-like C++ UI library created by Microsoft used for native applications, there was never a public, official or proper documentation made for this library.
-So this repository was made to fill that gap, so enjoy.
+So this was made to fill the gap, enjoy.

 Also good sources:
 - https://github.com/world-windows-federation/dui70/blob/main/docs/ElementClass.g.txt